ansobczak/RedDiode/README.md

 # RedDiode
-WIP - soft &amp; hardware to manage automation via MCP23017
+WIP - soft &amp; hardware to manage home lights (not only) automation via MCP23017